 Evaluation will be given according to the participation in the lecture series and report submission of the research progress meeting.
-The research progress meeting report needs to be submitted more than once by the end of 2nd year,.
+The research progress meeting report needs to be submitted more than twice by the end of 3rd year.

 Course outline is introduced at the first lecture of each lecture series, therefore registered students are asked to attend it.